 Also to those wondering, oDesk is not a scam.
 If oDesk was scam, it wouldn’t be the place of choice for millions of members. oDesk is just a platform to bring employees and employers together.
 Some people who talk of the oDesk scam were duped by some employer there – this happens sometimes.
 However, if you are careful, e.g. by asking for an upfront payment or working with high-feedback employers, you can avoid these oDesk scammers.

 After reading this oDesk review, if you decide to join the site, do read my 7 oDesk Tips which will help you land your first job with ease.
 You may also be interested in how I make money from my blog.
+These are tough economic times and employers have ridiculous requirements for hiring.
+Freelancing is one way out of this mess and oDesk is definitely an option to consider.

-Quality and Quantity of Jobs Posted
+oDesk Review: Quality and Quantity of Jobs Posted

 Good: There are plenty of jobs at oDesk for almost all the categories that you can think of.
 Personally, I know about writing jobs – they have more than doubled in the last year itself and perhaps will keep increasing.
 Since there are so many jobs to choose from, you can find the jobs where your skills are in demand and apply for those with your expertise.
 For example, some writers are better at creative writing while some are good at writing sales copies.
 Since there are many jobs, you can always find some that are tailored to suit your skills.